-In this post we’re going to continue the discussion and get to the practical application (which you’ve all been waiting for!).
+In this post, we’re going to continue the discussion and get to the practical application (which you’ve all been waiting for!).

 When you think your gymnast is just “not trying hard enough” but is actually dehydrated/under fueled

-Aside from yellow/ dark colored urine or excessive thirst/sweating (hard to tease out in younger athletes), fatigue/lethargy and nausea/headache are the other big physical symptoms that coaches and parents needs to pay attention to.
+Aside from yellow/ dark colored urine or excessive thirst/sweating (hard to tease out in younger athletes), fatigue/lethargy and nausea/headache are the other big physical symptoms that coaches and parents need to pay attention to.

-Nausea as another symptom of dehydration
+Nausea is another symptom of dehydration

-Other of causes of dehydration
+Causes of dehydration

-Other than headache and nausea, muscle cramps are another common sign of dehydration though they can also be related to neuromuscular issues and/or electrolyte depletion and can’t always be blamed on hydration status.
-Adequate hydration is certainly a way to try and prevent muscle cramps or at least rule out hydration/electrolyte status as a cause if appropriately provided.
+Other than headache and nausea, muscle cramps are another common sign of dehydration.
+Though they can also be related to neuromuscular issues and/or electrolyte depletion and can’t always be blamed on hydration status.
+Adequate hydration is certainly a way to try and prevent muscle cramps.
+Or at least rule out hydration/electrolyte status as a cause if appropriately provided.

 Child/Adolescent Gymnasts are not just “Small Adults”

-What should my gymnast be drinking during practice?
+How should my gymnast hydrate during practice?

 Water is never a bad choice, but there comes a point in the workout where your gymnast is going to need additional carbohydrates and electrolytes for optimal fueling and hydration.
-We want to be able to continue the same work output throughout practice that they started with, not tank by the 3rd event and struggle through the end of the practice.
+We want to be able to continue the same work output throughout practice that they started with.
+Not tank by the 3rd event and struggle through the end of the practice.